Fantasia Sango: Development and release

-Anime adaptation
+Anime

-An anime television series, titled Fantasia Sango - Realm of Legends, was announced on July 30, 2021.
-The series is animated by Geek Toys and directed by Shunsuke Machitani, with Shinpei Nagai serving as assistant director, Masashi Suzuki in charge of series scripts, CSPG and Tetsutarō Yui designing the characters, and Tsutomu Tagashira composing the series' music.
-It was set to premiere in October 2021, but was delayed due to "various circumstances."
-The series aired from January 11 to March 29, 2022 on BS12.
-Machico performed the opening theme song "Enishi".

-Internationally, the series is licensed by Funimation outside of Asia.
-While Medialink licensed for Hong Kong and Taiwan only.
+An anime television series was announced on July 30, 2021.
+It is produced by Geek Toys and directed by Shunsuke Machitani, with Shinpei Nagai serving as assistant director, Masashi Suzuki in charge of series scripts, CSPG and Tetsutarō Yui designing the characters, and Tsutomu Tagashira composing the series' music.
+The series was set to premiere in October 2021, but was delayed due to "various circumstances", and eventually aired from January 11 to March 29, 2022, on the Anime 26 programming block on BS12.
+The opening theme song is "Enishi", performed by Machico, while the ending theme song is "Uso" (嘘), performed by Lacco Tower.
+Funimation licensed the series outside of Asia under the title Fantasia Sango - Realm of Legends, while Medialink licensed the series for streaming in Hong Kong, Taiwan and Macau.

 Reception

-The franchise has sold over two million copies as of the fifth iteration.
+The franchise has sold over two million copies as of February 2025.